-- A. Permitted Uses: The following uses are permitted in the C District:
+- A. Permitted Uses: The following uses are permitted in the C District.

-- 1. Bars and Nightclubs
+- 1. Bars and Nightclubs.

-- 2. Car Wash
+- 2. Car Wash.

-- 3. Child Care Facility, in accordance with Section 1501.C
+- 3. Child Care Facility, in accordance with Section 1501.C.

-- 4. Commercial Recreation, Indoor
+- 4. Commercial Recreation, Indoor.

-- 5. Commercial Recreation, Outdoor
+- 5. Commercial Recreation, Outdoor.

-- 6. Financial Institutions, excluding those with drive-through service
+- 6. Financial Institutions, excluding those with drive-through service.

-- 7. Forestry
+- 7. Forestry.

-- 8. Hotels
+- 8. Hotels.

-- 9. Light Industrial Uses
+- 9. Light Industrial Uses.

-- 10. Mobilehome / Manufactured Home / Shed Sales
+- 10. Mobilehome / Manufactured Home / Shed Sales.

-- 11. Motels
+- 11. Motels.

-- 12. Places of Worship - 13.
-Restaurants, excluding those with drive-through service - 14.
-Restaurants with outdoor seating, in accordance with section 1501.BB - 15.
-Retail Stores, excluding those with drive-through service or fuel sales - 16.
-Single-Family Detached Dwellings - 17.
-Site-Specific Borough Facilities - 18.
-Site-Specific Facilities for Units of Government other than the Borough - 19.
-Site-Specific Utility Facilities - 20.
+- 12. Places of Worship. - 13.
+Restaurants, excluding those with drive-through service. - 14.
+Restaurants with outdoor seating, in accordance with section 1501.BB. - 15.
+Retail Stores, excluding those with drive-through service or fuel sales. - 16.
+Single-Family Detached Dwellings. - 17.
+Site-Specific Borough Facilities. - 18.
+Site-Specific Facilities for Units of Government other than the Borough. - 19.
+Site-Specific Utility Facilities. - 20.
 Vehicle Sales, which may include Vehicle Service as an accessory use, but excluding fuel sales. - 21.
-Vehicle Service, excluding fuel sales - B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the C District: - 1.
+Vehicle Service, excluding fuel sales. - B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the C District. - 1.
 Child Care Facility (Accessory to Non-Residential Use), in accordance with Section 1501.C. - 2.
 Detached accessory structures, including but not necessarily limited to detached garages and utility sheds. - 3.
 Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.JJ. - 4.
-Wireless Communication Facility Co-location Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the C District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance: - 1.
+Wireless Communication Facility Co-location Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the C District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance. - 1.
 Distribution Center, in accordance with Section 1501.F. - 2.
 Financial Institutions with drive-through service, in accordance with Section 1501.M. - 3.
 Heavy Industrial Uses, in accordance with Section 1501.O.

 - 4. Recycling Facility, in accordance with Section 1501.X. - 5.
 Rental Storage, in accordance with Section 1501.Y. - 6.
 Restaurants with drive-through service, in accordance with Section 1501.AA. - 7.
 Retail Stores with drive-through service, in accordance with Section 1501.CC. - 8.
 Retail Stores with fuel sales, in accordance with Section 1501.DD. - 9.
 Shopping Plaza, in accordance with Section 1501.EE. - 10.
 Vehicle Service with Fuel Sales, in accordance with Section 1501.II. - 11.
 Wireless Communication Facility Tower Based Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.LL. - 12.
-Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 901, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908. - 13.
-Uses not expressly permitted elsewhere in this Ordinance and that exhibit the same general character of the uses listed in Section 901, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Sections 1501.PP and 1908.
+Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 901, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908.